scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 ===========

 Performance is a key consideration in the implementation of ``WrightSim``.
-Careful analysis of the algorithms, identifying and measuring the bottlenecks and working to implement strategies to avoid them are key to achieving the best performance possible.
+Careful analysis of the algorithms, identifying and measuring the bottlenecks, and working to implement strategies to avoid them are key to achieving the best performance possible.
 Another key is taking advantage of modern hardware for parallelization.
 These implementations have their advantages and tradeoffs, which are quantified and